illarionov/wasm2class-gradle-plugin/README.md

 ## Installation

-The plugin is published to Maven Central.
-To apply the plugin, add the following to your plugins block:
+The latest release is available on Maven Central.
+Add the following to your plugins block:

 ```
 plugins {